Uganda–Tanzania War: Tanzania

 Despite the PLO's involvement in the Ugandan war effort, Nyerere did not harbour any ill will towards the organisation, instead citing its isolation on the international stage as the reason for its closeness to Amin.
 Tanzania's relations with Libya experienced a rapprochement in 1982.
 The Tanzanian government strengthened its presence in Kagera after the war, bolstering its police station in Kyaka and establishing several others in border towns.
 For security reasons, villagers were prohibited from occupying land within 100 m of the border, though there was little oversight of this restriction over time and it was sometimes ignored by locals.
 In the immediate aftermath of the war the government shut down cross-border markets, resulting in shortages of goods and spikes in commodity prices.
 Smuggling also became rampant.
 Normal trade with Uganda did not resume until the 1990s.
 As the original demarcation posts along the Uganda–Tanzania border were removed in the war, the border dispute between the two countries remained after the conflict, but at a low intensity.
 Negotiations between Uganda and Tanzania on reestablishing a complete, official demarcation of the border began in 1999 and concluded successfully in 2001.

 In addition, Tanzania experienced a spike in crime and communal violence, most importantly cattle raiding, as a result of the Uganda–Tanzania War.
 The mobilisation of tens of thousands of soldiers had a major impact on Tanzania's society, as many young men from poorer families had enjoyed the power, chance of plunder, and relatively good salaries of military life.
 When they were demobilised, these men usually became unemployed and plunged back into poverty due to Tanzania's struggling economic situation, resulting in rising dissatisfaction.
 In addition, Tanzanian soldiers had smuggled large quantities of abandoned Ugandan weaponry into their home country.
 Having grown accustomed to violence in the military, many veterans consequently used their guns to acquire wealth illegally.
-This did not just dramatically increase crime, but also led to communal tensions.
+This increased crime and led to communal tensions.
 Some groups were overrepresented in the TPDF; most notably, by 1978, over 50% of all Tanzanian soldiers belonged to the Kuria people, although they made up less than 1% of the country's population.
 There were also regional differences in the number of veterans, with some villages having many more armed ex-soldiers than others.
 All this contributed to power shifts, and growing inter-tribal, inter-clan, and even inter-village violence in Tanzania.
 There is a widespread belief among Tanzanians and among some health workers that the war contributed to the spread of AIDS across the country (though the first identified case of AIDS in Tanzania was in 1984).